sohang05/Data-Analyst-Internship/Article Writing/Readme.md

 **Objective:** To write an informative and insightful article related to Data Analytics trends, techniques, or case studies.

 ### Guidelines:
-**• Article Length:** Each article should be between minimum 500 words.
+* **Article Length:** Each article should be between minimum 500 words.
-**• Originality:** All articles must be original and well-researched.
+* **Originality:** All articles must be original and well-researched.
 Article content should be Plagiarism Free and should not be AI Generated.
-**• Topic Selection:** You have the creative freedom to choose any data analysis or SQL or Power BI related topic that interests you.
+* **Topic Selection:** You have the creative freedom to choose any data analysis or SQL or Power BI related topic that interests you.
 You can refer to the list of reference topics below, or you're welcome to propose your own topic.
-**• Research:** Conduct thorough research to ensure that your articles are well-informed and up-to date.
+* **Research:** Conduct thorough research to ensure that your articles are well-informed and up-to date.
 Cite credible sources when necessary.
-**• Quality:** Maintain high-quality writing standards with proper grammar, spelling, and structure.
+* **Quality:** Maintain high-quality writing standards with proper grammar, spelling, and structure.
 Your articles should be clear, concise, and engaging.
-**• Visualization:** Include relevant data visualizations, charts, or graphs to illustrate your points effectively.
+* **Visualization:** Include relevant data visualizations, charts, or graphs to illustrate your points effectively.
 Ensure that you have the necessary rights to use any visuals.
-**• Engagement:** Craft articles that engage our readers and offer value.
+* **Engagement:** Craft articles that engage our readers and offer value.
 Use real-world examples, case studies, or practical insights where applicable.

 ### Below is the list of suggested topics for reference.
 You are not bound to select one of these